guest271314/captureSystemAudio/README.md

 <h5>Synopsis</h5>

-Open local files watched by `inotifywait` from [inotify-tools](https://github.com/inotify-tools/inotify-tools) to capture audio monitor device at Linux, pipe output to a local file, stop audio capture, and get the resulting file.
+Open local files watched by `inotifywait` from [inotify-tools](https://github.com/inotify-tools/inotify-tools) to capture system audio monitor device at Linux, write output to a local file, stop system audio capture, get the resulting local file in the browser.

 <h5>Dependencies</h5>